Understanding Your Pathology Report: Prostate Cancer

 • Well differentiated: The cancer cells look similar to normal, healthy cells.

 As you might expect, more aggressive cancers are poorly differentiated.
-More aggressive, poorly differentiated tumors have a hard time controlling their growth, which lets them multiply in an uncontrolled manner.
+More aggressive, poorly differentiated tumors have a hard time controlling their growth, which lets them multiply in an uncontrolled way.

 • In a report of Gleason grade 4, score 7; grade 4 is the most prominent, with the total score being 7 (therefore grade 3 is the second most prominent score).

-The Gleason score has been very clearly linked with expected trends in biochemical (PSA) survival without relapse (cancer coming back) and overall survival.
-In other words, it is a very strong tool to predict the course of prostate cancer.
+Your Gleason score is a very strong tool to predict the course of your prostate cancer.

 How much tumor is present?

 This information can be given in a few ways.
-In a core specimen from a biopsy, the pathologist may report the amount using a measurement in millimeters and/or a percentage of the core.
-They will also say how many cores had cancer cells (ex- tumor present in 4 out of 5 cores).
+In a core sample from a biopsy, the pathologist may report the amount using a measurement in millimeters and/or a percentage of the core.
+They will also say how many cores had cancer cells (for example: tumor present in 4 out of 5 cores).
 This information can help determine the tumor’s overall size and aggressiveness.

-A prostatectomy specimen report will describe what percent of the gland has cancer.
+A prostatectomy sample report will describe what percent of the gland has cancer.
 The prostate is made up of a central zone, transitional zone, and peripheral zone.
 The pathologist will identify which zones have cancer.
-If the tumor extends outside the prostate gland, this will be described as involving or extending beyond the prostate capsule (capsular involvement).
-If capsular involvement is present, the report may give the percent of involvement.
+If the tumor goes outside the prostate gland, this will be described as involving or extending beyond the prostate capsule (capsular involvement).
+If there is capsular involvement, the report may give the percent of involvement.
 The pathologist also looks at the seminal vesicles for any cancer cells.

 If a prostatectomy sample has surrounding fat and/or lymph node(s), the pathologist will note if these tissues contain cancer cells.